divyanshvermagit/Sentiment-Analysis/README.md

 # Sentiment Analysis Using Machine Learning | End-to-End Resume Project with Python

-Learn how to build a Sentiment Analysis Project using Machine Learning and NLP in Python! 🚀 In this full step-by-step tutorial, we’ll analyze real-world text data and classify emotions as Positive, Negative, or Neutral using powerful machine learning algorithms.
+Learn how to build a Sentiment Analysis Project using Machine Learning and NLP in Python! 🚀 In this full step-by-step project, we’ll analyze real-world text data and classify emotions as Positive, Negative, or Neutral using powerful machine learning algorithms.

 This Sentiment Analysis Machine Learning Project is perfect for data science, AI, and NLP enthusiasts who want to build a real-world project for their portfolio and understand how text analytics and natural language processing work in practice.